 All right, that first was Bill Barr.

-Uh and he made those comments on Fox.
+And he made those comments on Fox.

 I mean, pretty amazing stuff.

-We continue with Greg Jarrett, author of the number one bestseller, the Russia hoax.
+We continue with Greg Jarrett, author of the number one bestseller, The Russia Hoax.

-Scott Ullinger is with us, retired CIA ops officer, Russian Intel operations expert.
+Scott Ullinger is with us, retired CIA ops officer, Russian Intel Operations Expert.

-Um and welcome to you, Scott.
+And welcome to you, Scott.

 Let me ask you this.

-When the New York Times reports, especially on the Pfizer issue, which is now really becoming a focus for everybody, that it's likely Hillary bought and paid for Russian disinformation, and it becomes the basis of a FISA application.
+When the New York Times reports, especially on the FISA issue, which is now really becoming a focus for everybody, that it's likely Hillary bought and paid for Russian disinformation, and it becomes the basis of a FISA application.

 That is even worse than what we thought.